willdurand-edu/php-slides/src/1/11_authentication.md

 The **Security Layer**, as seen before, has to **intercept** the process of converting a request into a response in order to perform some checks.

-We need a way to hook into this process before invoking the controller:
+You need a way to hook into this process before invoking the controller:
 **Interceptor Pattern** to the rescue!

 The **Interceptor Pattern** allows you to execute some code during the default